Neeta525/forTheTeam/README.md

 Each part of the application must be tested to ensure it passes.
 To test, run - npm test.

 ## Questions
-'This is my name and contact info.
-If you have questions, please reach out!'
+This is my name and contact info.
+If you have questions, please reach out!
 - :pencil2: Anita Chavez
 - :octocat: [Neeta525](https://github.com/Neeta525)
 - :email: starry-days@hotmail.com